sarvjeets/lakshmi/docs/recipes.md

 see the [lak user guide](./lak.md).

 ## Clean-up config files
-The default locations of the lak config files are in the user home directory.
+By default, the lak config files are in the user home directory.
 This clutters up the home directory, and many users would prefer to move these files elsewhere. `lak` supports overriding these defaults.
 For linux-based systems, it is recommended that the config files are moved to `~/.config/lak` directory and the cache is moved to `~/.cache/lakshmicache`.

-Here are the steps.
 First move the config files and cache (if some of these files don't exist, you can safely ignore them):

 ```shell